Keep staff at the centre of your communications

 There are four sections for news items:

-Photo items are for major University announcements and updates.
-If you would like your message to be considered for this section please complete this form.
+Photo items are for major University announcements and updates that are of interest to all staff.
+If you would like your message to be considered for this section use this form, please be aware that demand is high and only items that meet these criteria can be included.

-Non photo items cover all other announcements, if you would like your message to appear for this section please complete this form.
+Non photo items cover other announcements, if you would like your message to appear in this section please use this form.

 All announcements remain live on the homepage for two working days, where possible, and we will schedule your piece as requested, dependent on demand.

 Please note only new announcements appear on the Staff Homepage.